UPDATED: MARCH 15, 2023 | 2 MIN READ

 Can I get car insurance while living in a hotel?

 Yes.
-Your insurance company needs an accurate address for the location of your vehicle.
+Your insurance company needs an accurate address for the location of your vehicle, especially if you have full-coverage insurance.
 If that happens to be a hotel temporarily, that’s okay.
 However, you should make sure you tell your insurance company the hotel’s address isn’t your mailing address and update your address information once you’ve established a permanent residence.

 How do I register and insure my car in a new state if I don’t have my new address yet?